 Treatment is conducted with the use of linear accelerators.
 Radiation therapists use these state-of-the-art machines to deliver daily treatments with sub-millimetre accuracy.
 All linear accelerators are named after islands: Lindeman, Pelorus, Hayman and Mornington.
-The next linear accelerator to be installed is the Elekta Unity which has MRI capability.
-Townsville Cancer Centre will be the first centre in Australasia to have this machine installed.

 Along with the simulation, planning and treatment of cancer patients, radiation therapists regularly conduct research, leading or participating in studies at a local, national or international level.
 They are also involved with the testing and implementation of new technologies, working in conjunction with international companies.
 Radiation therapy provides the opportunity to become a specialist in a desired area while still maintaining competency in all others.